A Guide to Symmetric Mass Generation in Lattice-QCD: Discussion

 {\bf --- Acknowledgment}

-The authors thank Nouman Butt, Simon Catterall, Ho Tat Lam, Roger Melko, Dan Sehayek, Mark Srednicki, David Tong, for very helpful discussions.
+The authors thank Nouman Butt, Simon Catterall, Ho Tat Lam, Zohar Komargodski, Roger Melko, Dan Sehayek, Yigal Shamir, Maarten Golterman, Mark Srednicki, David Tong, for very helpful discussions.
 Xu is supported by the Simons Foundation through the Simons Investigator program.
 Hasenfratz is supported in part by the U.S. Department of Energy, Office of Science, under Awards No.\ DE-SC0010005.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), as the authors started this collaboration during KITP program ``What is Particle Theory?".